xbsd/kdb-x-mcp-server-tools/README.md

   - `npx` comes bundled with the [nodejs](https://nodejs.org/en) installer - available on Windows/Mac/Linux/WSL
   - See [example configuration with streamable-http](#example-configuration-with-streamable-http)

+> Note: ⚠️ KDB-X public preview has recently been extended.
+If you have installed KDB-X prior to Sept 30th 2025, you will receive an email notification about this update.
+Please update to the latest [KDB-X](https://kdb-x.kx.com/sign-in) to ensure uninterrupted access, valid through January 4, 2026

 ## Quickstart

 To demonstrate basic usage of the KDB-X MCP Server, using an empty KDB-X database, follow the quickstart steps below.